TheAssemblyArmada/BaseConfig/README.md

-# Baseconfig
+# BaseConfig

-Baseconfig is intended to be used as a git submodule shared between project hosted under the [Assembly Armarda](https://github.com/TheAssemblyArmada) banner to provide a consistent interface for various utility macros and functions, compiler extensions and intrinsics.
+BaseConfig is intended to be used as a git submodule shared between project hosted under the [Assembly Armarda](https://github.com/TheAssemblyArmada) banner to provide a consistent interface for various utility macros and functions, compiler extensions and intrinsics.

 ## Features